CenturyLink Field Event Center, home to boat shows and concerts, will become a field hospital during coronavirus pandemic

 The event center between CenturyLink Field and T-Mobile Park — home in normal times to concerts, dog shows and boat shows — will soon become a field hospital as Seattle’s health care system girds for a continued flood of coronavirus patients.

 The hospital is expected to be able to serve patients “soon,” according to a news release from the city of Seattle.

-The city said the Department of Defense would provide more details in the coming days.
+The timeline for the hospital to reach its full, 148-bed capability will be based on conditions on the ground, Stephanie Formas, chief of staff for Seattle Mayor Jenny Durkan, said.
+Formas said that hospital officials think they’ll be able to provide care within three days of when all equipment arrives and should be fully operational within a week of getting the equipment.

+The hospital will be able to provide emergency medicine, pharmacy, clinical laboratory services, limited microbiology capability, surgical services, and radiological services, Formas said.

 “As we continue to do everything possible to slow the spread of COVID-19 throughout Washington state, we also need to prepare our healthcare delivery system to deal with people who are sick, or may become ill, as well as all the other health needs of Washingtonians,” Gov. Jay Inslee said in a prepared statement.